 Verse 19: “terrified”: BlkJn offers sailed for “rowed”.
 The disciples are “terrified” because they are off a lee shore, and likely to be driven on to it.

 Verse 21: The disciples are lost at sea, and probably far off course (per the other gospels) but after Jesus appears, the boat “immediately” reaches “the land to which they were going”.
-Probably this is another miracle.
-[JBC]
+Probably this is another miracle. [ JBC][an error occurred while processing this directive]

 Web page maintained by